plan-systems/design-docs/PLAN-API-Documentation.md

 ## Channel GUI Adapters
 - A channel's protocol identifier string corresponds to a matching channel GUI adapter or "driver" in the PLAN client.
 Like a traditional hardware driver, a PLAN channel adapter is designed specifically to interface with a data consumer and producer having an established format and flow.
 - When a user accesses/opens a channel in PLAN, the client starts a new instance of the channel module designed _for that specific type of channel_.
 If multiple matching channel adapters are available, the client can choose based on user settings or can prompt the user to select one.
-- Specially, a PLAN channel adapter is a C# class that lives in the Unity client.
-    - New adapter instances are passed a gRPC connection set up for a specific channel `UUID`.
+- A PLAN channel adapter is a C# class that lives in the Unity client.
+New adapter instances are passed a gRPC connection set up for a given channel `UUID`.
-- For example, a channel with type `/plan/ch/calendar`, could invoke the client's default `calendar` channel adapter or instead use another that:
+- A channel with type `/plan/ch/calendar`, could invoke the client's default `calendar` channel adapter or instead use another that:
     - displays scheduled events on a horizontal timeline that extends from the past to the future.
-    - overlays appointments from an external Google Calendar account
+    - overlays appointments from an external calendar service
-- Users can "try on" alternate channel adapters in the way you can try on different color themes in a text editor.
+- Users can choose alternate channel adapters in the way a media player offers alternate skins/UIs
 - Meanwhile, channel adapter developers only have to focus on a narrow and specific API, leaving them to focus on using Unity in the best ways.

 ---